 Under the license agreement, we paid St. Jude an up-front fee of \$10,000, which was recorded as research and development expense.
 Additionally, we will pay to St. Jude a royalty of less than 1% on net sales of these products for so long as such products retain orphan drug exclusivity, on a country-by-country basis.
-We also received a right of first negotiation to receive an exclusive license under patents and know-how related to other uses of these products.
 We may terminate the agreement for convenience at any time and St. Jude may terminate the agreement for our material breach of the agreement.
 Unless terminated for convenience or material breach, as applicable, this license agreement continues in full force and effect, until our royalty obligations expire, at which point our license becomes irrevocable, perpetual, fully paid, and royalty-free.